 Coming back to concurrent training there are some definitions necessary to better understand how strength and endurance improvements come about, and the primary enzymes that impact these improvements.

 AMPK- Activated protein kinase.
 Without going into all the physiology involved understand that this enzyme is activated when large amounts of ATP are needed for exercise that is long in nature.
 ATP is necessary to fuel this type of exercise.
 AMPK increases your ability to uptake substrates of sugar and fat to fuel the exercise.
 You also see the role of epigenetics involved in giving your muscles more endurance as a result of this enzyme being regularly present.
 Greater capillary density and mitochondria are evidenced when longer amounts of endurance training take pace with the activation and presence of AMPK.
 Higher intensity intervals increase the levels of AMPK.
 Many trainers think that High Intensity Intervals provide a halo effect that bumps the metabolism and results in weight loss.
 However, AMPK increases fat metabolism and sugar uptake as a fuel source for supporting this type of exercise and will make changes in the gene expression.
-(Exercise &AMPK Activation, Derek Beast, Charlebois Feb 2005)
+(Exercise &K Activation, Derek Beast, Charlebois Feb 2005)

 MTorc1-mammalian ‘target of rapamycin complex 1